larssonsun/RESTfulAPITemplate/README.md

 [10:23:40 DBG] 'DemoContext' disposed.
 [10:23:40 INF]**Data migration completed.**
 ```
-Ctrl + C to stop.
 Then enter the api project*templateUseDemoForDb.Api*and modify the database connection in the configuration file*appsettings.json*(same as just now)
 Then run the api project
 ```
+> dotnet restore
 > dotnet run
 ```
 Wait for a while and get the following result indicating success